DavidShenJingtao/tp/docs/DeveloperGuide.md

 1. TA requests an overview of every session recorded in TAConnect.
 2. TAConnect gathers the set of unique session identifiers from the model.
-3. TAConnect reports the number of sessions and the list of their codes.
+3. TAConnect reports the number of sessions found and the list of their codes, sorted in alphanumeric order

+    Use case ends.

+**Extensions**

+3a.
+No sessions are found
+  * 3a1.
+TAConnect shows a message indicating no sessions were found

     Use case ends.

 **Use case: UC5 - List all contacts in the course**

 **MSS**